-Apple launched a new privacy-related feature for iOS in April, allowing users to opt-out of app tracking if they so desire.
-Facebook was one of the most vocal opponents of the new function, claiming that it will harm the company and businesses that rely on Facebook for advertising.
+Apple launched a new privacy-related feature for iOS in April, allowing users to opt out of app tracking if they so desire.
+Facebook was one of the most vocal opponents of the new function, claiming that it would harm the company and businesses that rely on Facebook for advertising.

 According to 9to5Mac, Facebook’s fiscal 2021 second-quarter figures have been disclosed, and the company has grown significantly since last year.

 Facebook appears to be unaffected by the new iOS privacy rules, at least for the time being.
 For the second quarter of 2021, the tech behemoth brought nearly $29 billion in sales.
-Even more astonishing is the company’s profit, which increased by 101 percent to $10.4 billion.
+The company’s profit increased by 101 percent to $10.4 billion even more astonishing.

 In addition, the number of active users on Facebook, WhatsApp, and Instagram has climbed by 12% year over year.
 Today, 2.76 billion individuals use these three apps on a daily basis.